 Watch The Video - 03:18

-In my bulking phase I typically drink one or two sixteen ounce glasses of milk along with four tablespoons of peanut butter right before bed.
-This ensures that my body will have protein throughout the entire night and I will be able to regenerate and grow to my fullest potential even in my sleep.
+In my bulking phase I typically drink one or two 16-ounce glasses of milk along with four tablespoons of peanut butter right before bed.
+This ensures that my body will have protein throughout the entire night and I will be able to regenerate and grow to my fullest potential, even in my sleep.

-For those of you who thought that gaining weight was impossible to do, this article and this information is meant to open your eyes just as it did mine the first time I read it.
-We read so much about all of these scientific findings which do nothing for some but complicate things even further and make the hill seem that much steeper.
+For those of you who thought that gaining weight was impossible to do, this information can be eye-opening.
+We read so much about these scientific findings, which do nothing for some but complicate things even further and make the hill seem that much steeper.

 Recommended For You